-- 17.5.1 If, having exhausted all permitted compensation, resit, and retake opportunities, and a student is still unable to pass, the Board of Examiners may, at its discretion, permit one of the following repeat options: - (a) Partial retake as fully registered student: - (i) The student is not permitted to progress to the next stage of the programme but must retake the failed modules and/or components in full during the following academic year, - (ii) The student has full access to all facilities and support for the modules and/or components being retaken, - (iii) The marks that can be achieved for the modules and/or components being retaken will be capped (uncapped if extenuating circumstances have been approved) at the module and/or component pass marks, - (iv) The student retains the marks for the modules and/or components already passed, - (v) No further resit opportunities are permitted. - (b) Partial retake for assessment only: - (i) As in paragraph 17.5.1(a) except that access to facilities and support will be limited to certain learning resources for the module(s) and/or component(s) being retaken.
-Participation will only be allowed for relevant revision sessions and assessments. - (c) Full retake: - (i) This is only permitted where the student has extenuating circumstances; - (ii) The student does not progress to the next stage of the programme but instead repeats all the modules in the current stage during the following academic year, - (iii) The student has full access to all facilities and support, - (iv) The marks that can be achieved are not capped, and the student is normally entitled to the resit opportunities available.
-However, a student is not able to carry forward any credit from previous attempts at the stage. - 17.5.2 Where compensation, resit, and retake opportunities have been exhausted, a Board of Examiners may recommend a student for an exit award as defined in Section 20 below. - 17.5.3 With the approval of the Board of Examiners students may be eligible to progress to a higher stage of a programme without having completed the requisite 120 points of the lower stage.
-They may exceptionally be allowed to do so if any of the following conditions are met: - (a) A minimum of 80 credit points at the lower level have been successfully completed including passes in all designated core modules; - (b) All requirements for academic prerequisites for the higher-level modules are met:
+- 17.5.1 If, having exhausted all permitted resit and compensation opportunities, a student is still unable to pass, the Board of Examiners may, at its discretion, permit one of the following repeat options: - (a) Partial repeat as fully registered student: - The student is not permitted to progress to the next stage of the programme but must repeat the failed modules and/or components in full during the following academic year, - (ii) The student has full access to all facilities and support for the modules and/or components being repeated, - (iii) The marks that can be achieved for the modules and/or components being repeated will be capped at the module and/or component pass marks, - (iv) The student retains the marks for the modules and/or components already passed, - (v) No further resit opportunities are permitted. - (b) Partial repeat for assessment only:

+- (i) As in paragraph 17.5.1(a) except that access to facilities and support will be limited to certain learning resources for the module(s) and/or component(s) being repeated.
+Participation will only be allowed for relevant revision sessions and assessments. - (c) Full repeat: - (i) This is only permitted where the student has extenuating circumstances; - (ii) The student does not progress to the next stage of the programme but instead repeats all the modules in the current stage during the following academic year, - (iii) The student has full access to all facilities and support, - (iv) The marks that can be achieved are not capped, and the student is normally entitled to the resit opportunities available.
+However, a student is not able to carry forward any credit from previous attempts at the stage. - 17.5.2 Where resit, compensation and repeat opportunities have been exhausted, a Board of Examiners may recommend a student for an exit award as defined in Section 20 below.